Sunil Lahri

-Sunil Lahri (born 9 January 1961), also called Sunil Lahiri, is an Indian actor.
-He is best known for his portrayal of Lakshmana in the television show Ramayan (1987-1988).
+Sunil Lahri (born 9 January 1961), also called Sunil Lahiri, is an Indian actor, best known for his portrayal of Lakshmana in the television show Ramayan (1987-1988).

 Personal life

 Lahri was born in Damoh, Madhya Pradesh on 9 January 1961 to Shikar Chandra Lahiri, a professor in a medical college and Tara Lahri.
 Lahri has two younger brothers.
 After completing schooling from Bhopal, Lahri moved to Mumbai, where he graduated with a Bachelor of Arts degree from Mumbai's Wilson College.

+Lahri married twice.
+His first wife was Radha Sen, whom he divorced.
+Later, he married Bharati Pathak.
+He has a son named Krish.

 In 2012, Lahri donated his father's deceased body to the department of forensics of JK Medical college in Bhopal.
 According to Lahri, his father understood the issues students face in their studies because of absence of accessibility of human anatomy so he wrote in his will that after his passing his body ought to be given to the medical students in order to help them in their studies.
-He has a son named Krish.
-He said during an interview to Dainik Bhaskar that if he gets a chance to play a role in Ramayana again, he will play the role of Ravana.